Maps & Data

 Tracking climate change and natural variability over time

-In 2021, the combined heating influence of all human-produced greenhouse gases was 49 percent higher than it was in 1990.
+The heating influence of all human-produced greenhouse gases was 49 percent higher in 2022 than it was in 1990.

-Since the start of the satellite era in 1979, the extent of ice covering the Arctic Ocean at the end of summer has shrunk by more than 40 percent.
+Since 1979, the extent of ice covering the Arctic Ocean at the end of summer has shrunk by more than 40 percent.

-The amount of carbon dioxide in the atmosphere has risen more than 45 percent since people began burning fossil fuels for energy.
-It hit a new high of 414.7 parts per million in 2021.
+Atmospheric carbon dioxide has risen more than 50 percent since people began burning fossil fuels for energy.

-The ocean is storing 91% of the excess heat from global warming, contributing to sea level rise, ice shelf retreat, and stress on marine life.
+The ocean is storing 91% of the excess heat from global warming, causing sea level rise, ice shelf retreat, and stress on marine life.

-Global average surface temperature has risen 0.14 degrees Fahrenheit per decade since 1880.
+Earth's temperature has risen 0.14 degrees F per decade since 1880.
 The rate of warming has more than doubled since 1981.